Ashanti chief at the procession at Kumasi Sports Ground in mourning for King George V

 - Ashanti chief at the procession at Kumasi Sports Ground in mourning for King George V

 Procession in mourning for King George V, forty days after his death.
 Kumasi.
-Ashanti chief wearing stamped "Adinkra" cloth, head-gear, gold wrist-ornaments, coral bead neck-ornament.
+Ashanti chief in traditional dress, seated on a chair.
+Dignitaries holding swords.
+Ornament attached to pommel of sword [box for containing gold dust].
 2-III-1936 (Photo: Mary S R Sinclair) Medium: Gelatin silver print.

 - 1936 (2nd March)

 Inscription ContentAlbum title: "GOLD COAST NORTHERN TERRITORY ASHANTI 1936 MARY S. R. SINCLAIR" [embossed gilt on album cover].
 Front end pages: "GC 1 - GC 60" [manuscript note].
 Original description: "Prempé II visits each chief in turn and drinks the native spirit." [manuscript note on print border.
 See also note on back of print].

 Cataloguer's comments: Some information provided by N F Barley, 29/09/1995.
 According to the inscriptions in Af,A14, the procession was in mourning for King George V, forty days after his death.
 Album contains 61 photographs.
 Main themes of album: Travel through Ghana showing colonial residencies, indigenous settlements, and a procession and meeting of chiefs in Kumasi.
 Albums Af,A8 to Af,A13 and Af,A15 to Af,A33 belong to the same series.
 Circumstances: [SIN-] PIC DOC 08.

 Album bound in full leather.
 Good condition.

 Africa, Oceania & the Americas